 Read symbolically, this is not a statement about human marriage—it is a formula for manifestation:

-• Cleave to his wife = uniting with the subconscious through feeling and imagination.
+Cleave to his wife = uniting with your new raised assumption through feeling and imagination.
+The crucifixion of Jesus is the ultimate cleaving.

 This inner union is portrayed most tenderly in the Song of Solomon—a book often misunderstood or overlooked, yet rich in spiritual symbolism.
+It is central in the Bible both literally and figuratively.
 The lover's longing in the Song is not for a physical romance, but a mystical cleaving to love itself.
 It is the soul reaching for the Beloved—unashamed, exposed, persistent.
-“Draw me, we will run after thee,” she cries (Song 1:4).
-This is the voice of the subconscious responding to imagination’s call.

 “Let him kiss me with the kisses of his mouth: for thy love is better than wine.”